 In February 2005, Ritsuko and I traveled to Japan.
 We covered a lot of ground in the two weeks that we were there.

-Here is Ritsuko, on the train from Oita to Miyazaki, looking rather exhausted from traveling all night.
+Here is Ritsuko, on the train from Oita to Miyazaki; both of us were quite exhausted from traveling all night.

 She was looking out at the beautiful, mountainous Pacific coast near Oita